iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

         intervalSeconds: 10
         iterationsPerLoop: 7
       versionInfo:
-        # information about app version used in this experiment
+        # information about version used in this experiment
         baseline:
           name: current
           variables: